 2. Our Christmas Gift-Wrap Campaign

-Each year three charities are chosen as Manchester Arndale’s "Christmas Stars".
-All funds raised from the centre’s annual gift wrap service are donated evenly to the charities, which must serve the immediate catchment area of the centre.
+Each year a charity is chosen as Manchester Arndale’s "Christmas Stars".
+All funds raised from the centre’s annual gift wrap service are donated to the charity, which must serve the immediate catchment area of the centre.

 What We Look For